Alex427427427/finished_paintings/README.md

 3. Self portrait
     In my favourite blue jacket, below yellow tinted window, working on the first painting.

-4. silver river
+4. Silver River
     The Chinese name for the Milky Way translates to the silver river.
 A beautiful object in creation.

-5. amalgamate
+5. Amalgamate
     Strange beings that lurk beyond the halls of sanity.

 6. Cheeky Lighting on Adrian